Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-task-graphs/getting-started-with-task-graphs.md

 ## Conclusion And Resources
 Duration: 1

+To streamline complex workflows in Snowflake, task graphs (or directed acyclic graphs, DAGs) enable seamless automation of task sequences.
+By defining dependencies between a root task and subsequent child tasks, you can ensure efficient, orderly execution from start to finish.
+Tasks flow in a single direction, preventing any task from triggering an earlier one and ensuring stability across the workflow.
+Additionally, each task in a DAG can have multiple dependencies and child tasks, giving you the flexibility to design intricate, resilient processes.

+This quickstart provides a practical example of a task graph to help you understand and apply this functionality in Snowflake.
+Start building your own Snowflake Task DAG today and unlock the power of automated, structured workflows in your Snowflake environment!

 ### What You Learned
 - How to build tasks with dependencies that build into a DAG